fpli-mbr/ebook-wp/chapters/00-introduction.md

 ### Goals

+Throughout this book, we will learn:

+- How to set up an local environment for hosting WordPress
+- How to install WordPress
+- The structure of a WordPress theme
+- How to update content on a custom website through WordPress
-Throughout this book, we will learn how to set up an environment for hosting WordPress, how to install WordPress, and all the essential concepts of a WordPress theme.
-We will not focus on any specific design, but on the underlying functionality of a theme.
-Using this knowledge, you will be able to turn any website design into a custom theme, or build a new one from scratch.
+- How to migrate WordPress to a live server

+We will not focus on any specific design, rather on the underlying functionality of a theme.
+Using this knowledge, you will be able to turn any existing website design into a custom theme or build a new one from scratch.

 ## What is WordPress?

-WordPress is a content management system (CMS), which is software that is used to manage online content.
+WordPress is a content management system (CMS) — software used to manage online content.
+It's also free and open source, meaning the code is freely available and can be used, redistributed, and modified by anyone.
 Although WordPress began as a blogging platform in 2003, it has evolved into a complete framework for managing full-featured websites.

-WordPress can be anything you need it to be.
 A few of the most popular purposes for WordPress are:

 - Small business website
 - Personal website and blog
+- Photography gallery
 - E-commerce online shop
 - Membership website

-The
+- Social network

+WordPress is incredibly popular because it's free, easy to install, extendable, and comes with built-in search engine optimization.
+Since a WordPress website can easily be managed by a non-techincal person, developers and freelancers can pass off a website to a client, who will then be able to update the website on their own.

 ## WordPress.com or WordPress.org?

-## What can WordPress do for me?

-## Common Development Terms
+The WordPress platform comes in two flavors: the self-hosted variety available on WordPress.org, and the managed, shared hosting platform available on WordPress.com.

+In this book, we will learn how to host our own WordPress site by downloading the free software available on WordPress.org.
+This will give us complete control and ownership over every aspect of the site, and the ability to make our own theme from scratch.

+## Getting Started

+Now that we have some background on what WordPress is, why it's so popular, and our goals and prerequisites, we can move on to the first step: setting up a local server environment.